coodest/highwayRL/readme.md

 ## How to run the code

-All experiments can be conducted within a docker container.
+All experiments can be conducted within a Docker container.
 Before you can run and see the results, you need to obtain the image with all dependencies installed.
 Please see the following for more details.